-- Standard OSB: Standard OSB has no special features and are perfect for floors, walls, or roofs.
+- Standard OSB: Standard OSB has no special features and is perfect for floors, walls, or roofs.

-- Zip OSB: A waterproof panel made for the outer shearing of roofs and walls.
+- Zip OSB: A waterproof panel for the outer shearing of roofs and walls.

 - Subflooring OSB: A smooth and robust board, usually with tongue and groove edges for easy connection.

-Many people like using OSB because it doesn’t require large, mature trees to make them.
+Many people like OSB garage walls because they don’t require large, mature trees to make them.
 The waste material from lumber milling or wood shavings from small trees can make the boards, so it’s more sustainable.

 When to Use OSB

-OSB doesn’t warp as easily as plywood, and accepts nails well, especially when punching them into joists or studs.
+OSB doesn’t warp as easily as plywood and accepts nails well, especially when punching them into ceiling joists or studs.
 That makes it ideal for exterior walls, roof sheathing, sheds, floors, etc.

 The main issue is many homeowners, myself included, see the rough texture of the surface wood flakes and perceive it as cheap and inferior.

-It’s impossible to have a smooth surface with OSB, unless you cover it with something like drywall.
-The texture will not go away even if you paint an OSB panel.
+Having a smooth surface with OSB garage walls is impossible unless you cover it with something like drywall.
+The texture will not go away even if you paint an OSB garage wall panel.

 But if you’re not looking for silky smooth walls, or if the OSB will be hidden behind other things (such as in storage shelves), then OSB is a great choice considering its low price.

-I don’t recommend OSB for small projects however.
-Tough cut edges make it difficult to cut clean lines and attach other pieces of OSB or wood.
+I don’t recommend OSB for small projects, however.
+Tough-to-cut edges make it difficult to cut clean lines and attach other pieces of OSB or wood.

 What is OSB Like to Work With?

-OSB has some unique quirks that will affect how (and where) you use it.
+OSB has unique quirks that will affect how (and where) you use it.

-Since it is not one continuous piece of wood, OSB is not as rigid as plywood and tends to flex or bounce more.
+Since it is not one continuous piece of wood, OSB garage walls aren’t as rigid as plywood and tends to flex or bounce more.
 Therefore, in applications like flooring, you need to use thick or high-grade sheets and ensure the joists are close to each other.

 Although OSB sheets resist water initially due to the adhesive, they can soak up the moisture after continued exposure.
-When they become saturated, OSB will swell and expand.
-It doesn’t normally return to the previous size when dry.
+When they become saturated, OSB garage walls will swell and expand.
+It doesn’t typically return to the previous size when dry.
 Drying also takes some time.